Our recruitment campaign has currently been paused. We are however continuing to encourage applications to support one of our on call locations.

 An offer of employment is conditional upon receipt of satisfactory references and a basic DBS check.
 Should the Service receive unsatisfactory reference or DBS disclosure, the offer of employment may be withdrawn.
 Successful candidates will be enrolled onto a Level 3 Operational Firefighter Apprenticeship.
 The apprenticeship programme generally tend to last between 24-27 Months.

 Why not join us and work towards becoming #SurreyFireFit ?

 Learn more about what it means to join our service.
-Why not take part in #SurreyFireFit via Zoom on 10 and 17 June 2021.
+Why not take part in #SurreyFireFit via Zoom - these session will occur every Thursday until 22 July 2021.